influxdata/docs-v2/content/influxdb/cloud-iox/reference/sql/order-by.md

 title: ORDER BY clause
 list_title: ORDER BY clause
 description: >
-    Use the `ORDER BY` clause to filter data based on fields, tags, or timestamps.
+    Use the `ORDER BY` clause to sort results by specified columns and order.
 menu:
   influxdb_cloud_iox:
     name: ORDER BY clause